Form 2441: The Child and Dependent Care Credit

 To qualify for the dependent care credit, the expenses must be for the care of a qualifying person, which includes:

-• Qualifying child – For a child to qualify, they must be your client’s dependent and under the age of 13.
-If the child turned 13 during the tax year, the dependent care credit age limit permits expenses incurred for their care before their birthday to remain eligible for the credit.
+• Qualifying child – The child must be your client’s dependent and under the age of 13.
+If the child turned 13 during the tax year, expenses incurred for their care before their birthday to remain eligible for the credit.

 • Spouse – A spouse who is physically or mentally unable to care for themselves may also qualify.

-• Other Dependents – A person who wasn’t physically or mentally able to care for themselves and lived with your client for more than half the year may be considered eligible for this credit.
+• Other Dependents – A person who was unable to physically or mentally care for themselves and lived with your client for more than half the year may also qualify.
 Typically, this person must be your client’s dependent.
 (See Publication 503 for exceptions).

 Earned Income Test

 For couples who are married and filing jointly, both partners must have earned income.
-If one spouse was a full-time student or unable to physically or mentally care for themselves, they are treated as having earned income for this credit.
+However, if one spouse was a full-time student or unable to physically or mentally care for themselves, they are treated as having earned income for this credit.

 Work-Related Expenses Test

-Only care expenses that allow your client to work, seek work, or attend school full-time will count toward the credit.
-So, paying a babysitter for a date night doesn’t count.
+Only care expenses that enable your client to work, look for work, or attend school full-time will count toward the Child and Dependent Care Credit.
+Personal non-work-related care does not count toward the credit.
+Examples of non-qualifying expenses include:

 If your client only worked, sought work, or attended school full-time for part of the year, they can only claim the credit for those days and cannot include expenses incurred on the non-qualifying days.
 However, this rule applies only to long periods of not working, seeking work, or attending school.
 Short absences, such as sick days and vacations of less than two weeks, don’t affect the credit.